The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 }

-Typically, anything done in connectedCallback()
+Typically, anything done in connectedCallback() should be undone when the

-element is disconnected, in disconnectedCallback()
+element is disconnected, in disconnectedCallback().

 Invoked when the component is removed from the document's DOM.